prave-com/deploy-django/README.md

 WantedBy=multi-user.target
 ```

-> ⚠️ In this configuration, there is `config.wsgi:application`.
+> ⚠️ In this configuration, there is `config.wsgi:application` in `ExecStart`.
 Change the `config` with your directory name, where the `wsgi.py` located.

 ---